merative/acd-java-sdk/README.md

 [ibm-cloud-onboarding]: https://cloud.ibm.com/registration

 * An [IBM Cloud][ibm-cloud-onboarding] account.
-* An IAM API key to allow the SDK to access your account.
-Create one [here](https://cloud.ibm.com/iam/apikeys).
+* An IAM API key to allow the SDK to access your service instance.
+For instructions about copying the credentials of an existing service instance, or creating a new service instance, refer to Getting Started [here](https://cloud.ibm.com/docs/wh-acd?topic=wh-acd-getting-started).
 * Java 8 or above.

 ## Installation